Analyn Barro

-Analyn Barro Tabucanon, also known by her stage name Analyn Barro and labeled as “Crush ng Bayan” is a Filipina actress and model who became known after joining in the sixth season of GMA Network’s reality-based talent competition, StarStruck.
+Analyn Barro Tabucanon (born August 15, 1996), also known by her stage name Analyn Barro and labelled as "Crush ng Bayan", is a Filipino actress and model who became known after joining in the sixth season of GMA Network's reality-based talent competition, StarStruck, after having to temporarily quit school for this opportunity.

+Career

 After her StarStruck journey, she landed her first regular show on the primetime series Once Again as Diana "Daday", the best friend of Des (played by Janine Gutierrez).
-She became an antagonist in the afternoon series Oh, My Mama.
+She became an antagonist as Miley, accomplice best friend of Ariana (played by Ashley Ortega) in the afternoon series Oh, My Mama!.
 She played as a third wheel to the DerBea loveteam in the weekend primetime fantasy series Tsuperhero as the bubbly Visayan Anna.
 She also starred as Mina, the friend of Jennylyn Mercado's character, Steffi, in the hit Philippine television remake, My Love from the Star.
 She portrays Tina, best friend of Rachel (played by Kris Bernal) in the 2018 afternoon series Asawa Ko, Karibal Ko.
-She portrays Gemrose Reyes, the antagonist role as insecure, envious and jealous sister of Melody (played by Sanya Lopez) in the 2021 primetime series First Yaya and sequel First Lady.
+She portrays Gemrose Reyes, the antagonist role as the insecure, envious, and jealous sister of Melody (played by Sanya Lopez) in the 2021 primetime series First Yaya and sequel First Lady.
+She portrays the anti-heroic and deceitful lawyer Aera Simmons in the 2024 afternoon series Lilet Matias: Attorney-at-Law.

 Barro is currently a mainstay of the longest-running sketch comedy program in Philippine television, Bubble Gang.